 Figure 4.
-Appearance of the tested sample of the butt joint from the entrance side After the tests on the butt joint, the tests of the corner joint were performed, with the samples fixed as described earlier.
-The total of 9 bullets was fired of the three calibers.
-The entrance side of the corner joint is presented in Figure 5 [5].
+Appearance of the tested sample of the butt joint from the entrance side experiment was to estimate the degree of damage, After the tests on the butt joint, the tests of the corner

 Figure 5.
-Appearance of the tested sample of the corner joint from the entrance side. characteristic for an impact by the sharp pointed projectiles the zones of the welded joint should be well protected
+Appearance of the tested sample of the corner joint from the entrance side.
+The penetrated spots - perforations were of the type characteristic for an impact by the sharp pointed projectiles into the armors of the small thickness.

-Test barrel with the cover for measuring the velocity, of into the armors of the small thickness.
 In some cases they also appear for the flat bullets' impacts at velocities that are close to the limiting velocities of penetration.
 Consequences of penetrations of this type are characteristic since the shape of the hole at the exit side resembles the flower petals.